shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    c. **Trigger parameters:** Parameters that triggered the pipeline.
 E.g., File Name or Folder Path.

    d. **Functions:** You can call functions within expressions.
 Functions are categorized into Collection, Conversion, Date, Logical, Math, and String functions.
-E.g., concat is a String function, add is a Math function, etc.
+For example, concat is a String function, add is a Math function, etc.

    e. **Variables:** Pipeline variables are values that can be set and modified during a pipeline run.
 Unlike pipeline parameters, which are defined at the pipeline level and cannot be changed during a pipeline run, pipeline variables can be set and modified within a pipeline using a Set Variable activity.
-We are going to use Set Variable activity shortly.
+We are going to use the Set Variable activity shortly.

    ![](../media/lab-05/image27.png)